skienzmatishun/rippreport/content/p/vote-smart/index.md

   llm_score: 75
   recency_score: 0.23083255747252965
   rank: 10
+summary: In our analysis of the March 5, 2024 Baldwin County primary election, we expose how the Catalyst political machine installs puppet candidates.
+Board of Education contender Andrea Lindsey switched parties right before qualifying to serve as a rubber stamp for Superintendent Eddie Tyler.
+Voters must reject machine-backed stooges and elect Carrie Hosier and Kim Earl to restore honest public service.
 ---
 How do you select the best candidate for the job?
 In Baldwin County the first thing you do is eliminate the Catalyst candidate.
 Many years ago Lynn Stacy was a political operative in Baldwin County that would guarantee candidates a win.
 He represented the most hardened of the Baldwin County good ole boys, GOB.
 Then came Stacy Haygood and Elliott, Haygood became Mayor of Daphne and Elliott became a county commissioner.
 The name changed again to Catalyst.
 When that name began to stink the GOB changed the name again to Scott Boone Consulting, the stink remained.